AshanLakshitha16763/Medical_Assistant_AI_suggestion/README.md

     ```

 #### Setting up the Virtual Environment:
- * Refer the documentation to create and activate the virtual environment. (https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/)
+ * Refer the documentation to create and activate the virtual environment [here.](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/)

  * After activating Virtual Environment,run below commands in your terminal: